CommandersAct/Android/TCSDK/README.md

 </blockquote>
 <h1 id="helpers">Helpers</h1>
 <h2 id="persisting-variables">Persisting variables</h2>
-<p>TagCommander permits storing of variables that remain the same in the whole application, such as vendors ID, in a TagCommander instance, instead of sending them each time you want to send data.</p>
+<p>The SDK module permits storing of variables that remain the same in the whole application, such as vendors ID, in a TagCommander instance, instead of passing them to the instance each time you want to send data.</p>
 <p>These variables will have a lower priority to the one given by the addData method but will persist for the whole run of the application.</p>
 <div class="codehilite"><pre><span class="n">TCInstance</span><span class="o">.</span><span class="na">addPermanentData</span><span class="o">(</span><span class="s">&quot;#VENDOR_ID#&quot;</span><span class="o">,</span> <span class="s">&quot;UE-55668779-01&quot;</span><span class="o">);</span>
 </pre></div>